-Have you ever wanted to make homemade infused vodka?
-It’s a terrific way to make unique gifts for friends and relatives a few months before the holidays roll around.
+It’s also a terrific way to make fun gifts for friends and relatives a few months before the holidays roll around.

 You can also do the second method last minute since you don’t have to wait at least two weeks to decant.

 Since this is a base for cocktails, use a good vodka.
 One you like drinking and making cocktails from normally should suffice.

 (Not the cheapest, and not the most expensive.
 Something middle of the road pricewise.)